RoyBnd/Moviedb-Api-Project/README.md

  * Load - Creating a connection to a Sql Server database and loading the data into dedicated tables for futher analysis.

- TO DO - Continue analyzing the data with SQL Server and presenting insights with visualizations using Tableau and PowerBiץ
+ TO DO - Continue analyzing the data with SQL Server and presenting insights with visualizations using Tableau and PowerBi.

  Hope you find it useful :)